 Whenever travelling, whether you are doing Rome with kids, or even your hometown, packing along snacks is probably one of the most important things.
 We’ve learned this the hard way over many previous outings.
 A hungry child makes for an angry child.
 Pack along a small insulated food bag that you can store fresh fruits and vegetables in.
 There are plenty of supermarkets around where you can purchase fresh food.

-Tip: to save a little money, we made sandwiches at our hotel room and we would sit in a piazza and eat lunch and just watch everyone go by.
+Tip: to save a little money, you can make sandwiches/snack at your hotel room and then go sit in a piazza and eat lunch and just watch everyone go by.
 It’s budget friendly and makes it so you don’t miss out on the vibrant city life of Rome.

 Rome is the perfect backdrop to take amazing pictures and make wonderful memories, so don’t forget to pack your camera.
 There are stunning views from every corner and you don’t want to miss them.
 Remember that morning and late afternoon light are best for taking great pictures when you’re in a city like Rome.